 If you start off verbalizing your thoughts early on, you will increase the risk of some coming back to haunt you.
 Saying little is best.

 As soon as you hear negative stuff, shift into delete mode.
 You will exhaust your emotional reserve quickly if you get confrontational about all this.
 Again, saying little is better.

 With some soul searching, you will be better able to balance your thoughts and decided for yourself how you will remember and judge this situation over the long haul.
 And the only judgments that matter is your own.

-Don't make comments about your disappointment, the cause or who is to blame.
-The best single statement that will give you room to maneuver is “I am doing the best I can right now.”
+1. Don't make comments about your disappointment, the cause, or who is to blame.
+The best single statement that will give you room to maneuver is, "I am making it to the next day right now."
+Later on, you will have had some time to collect and reflect on your thoughts and practice what to share.

-The delay will give you time to sort out the crowd that you said: “maybe later.”
-Some will be in the category where “maybe later” might never occur.
-Don't let yourself feel obligated to engage the teller at the bank, or your car mechanic.
-If you don't do this you will accentuate your distress, and tire of overlapping dialogues that drain emotional energy.
+4. Don't let yourself feel obligated to engage the teller at the bank, or your car mechanic.
+If you don't do this, you will accentuate your distress, and tire of overlapping dialogues that drain emotional energy.

-Families Dealing With Suicide is by and large an excellent place to start.
-Nothing is right or wrong here but avoid confrontations because they only bring everyone down.
+6. After three months or so, places like the FaceBook page "Families Dealing With Suicide" is by and large an excellent place to start.
+Writing it out will help you organize your thoughts.
+Nothing is right or wrong there but avoid confrontations because they only bring everyone down.
 Blessings, dJ